VerifiedJoseph/better-video-rss/README.md

 Channel responses are cached for 10 days, playlists for 15 mintues and videos for 6 hours.
 Caching can be disabled via the `DISABLE_CACHE` value in the config file.

+## Hybrid Mode
+Hybrid Mode uses YouTube's channel RSS feeds and the YouTube Data API to generate feeds.
+Enabling hybrid mode will reduce the number of requests made to the YouTube API.
+Hybrid Mode can be disabled via the `ENABLE_HYBRID_MODE` value in the config file.

 ## Requirements

 * PHP >= 7.1